Before you cross the street, take my hand; life is just what happens to you while you’re busy making other plans…

 The ball splashing into the bottom of the net confirmed Jacob’s taunt.
 “That shot was wet!”

 I remember Jacob, a toddler, furiously slapping a basketball with two hands into our wood deck, trying to do the things he’d seen me do.
 For hours, my little 4-year-old would wrangle with a ball half as big as him, his bottom lip protruding with determination.
-I would gently pull away one of his hands and show him how to dribble not with the hardness of a palm but with the softer tips of his fingers.
-He bounced it twice with glee before the ball careened away down the stairs of the deck into the grass.
+I would gently pull away one of his hands and show him how to dribble not with the hardness of a palm but with the softness of his fingers.
+He bounced it twice with glee before the ball careened away down the stairs into the grass.
 Scurrying after it, he retrieved the ball and was back begging a repeat lesson.

 But now, in the split second between flick of wrist and snap of net, my son was drilling home that the game was all his.
 All-Conference, All-City, All Jacob!

 I attended Jacob’s high school graduation, a time to celebrate the education he had received.
 Of course teachers, parents, other adults in the lives of the graduates were thanked for their part.
 There were testimonies to lessons learned.